 How to Create Inclusive Web Design?

 Creating an inclusive web design is not hard when you know which way to go.
-There are certain things you will be able to do by yourself, but you may want to seek professional help for full optimisation.
+There are certain things you will be able to do by yourself, but you may want to seek professional help for full optimization.

 Make it as simple as possible

 Oftentimes, we are tempted to add different plug-ins, carousels and flashy images to our home page and blog posts.
 All of that can be interesting, but at the same time overwhelming.
-Avoid too many banners and colourful visuals since they can only stress out users who are already irritated and maybe anxious.
+Avoid too many banners and colorful visuals since they can only stress out users who are already irritated and maybe anxious.
 Keep everything simple, less complex and straight to the point.